yeti-switch/doc/docs/en/yeti-ui-routing/yeti-ui-routing-customer_auths.rst

         This field should contain a regular expression for changing the Source-number within SIP-signalization.
         See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.
     Src rewrite result
-        The result of changing the Name field in the Source-number, using the Src rewrite rule above.
+        The result of changing the Source-number, using the Src rewrite rule above.
         See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.
     Dst rewrite rule
         This field should contain a regular expression for changing the Destination-number within SIP-signalization.